Explore Our Campuses

 Prince Philip Drive

-NOTE: Applications are now being accepted for September 2017 offering in St. John's (Prince Philip Drive Campus); September 1st 2016 is the deadline to apply for the January 2017 program offering in Stephenville (Bay St. George Campus)
+Applications are now being accepted for (a) September 2018 offering in St. John's (Prince Philip Drive Campus) deadline to apply is February 15, 2018; (b) January 2018 offering in Stephenville (Bay St. George Campus) deadline to apply is September 1, 2017

 Provision of emergency medical services (EMS) is a unique and vital community service.
 Paramedics are highly skilled members of a health care team who function in the realm of EMS, initiating medical treatment for individuals in urgent and non-urgent situations.
 Based on sound knowledge, paramedics demonstrate rational problem solving abilities and excellent decision-making skills.
 This program addresses not only the operational/procedural skills of the primary care paramedic, but also ethical and professional behaviors such as effective communication.
 Mental/physical fitness and healthy lifestyles are emphasized throughout the program, as paramedics must be fit to perform the requirements of the occupation.